-INFN is the exclusive source of distribution of the code, bug fixes and documentation of the FLUKA software version 2020.0 and beyond, (http://www.fluka.org), and may authorise distribution by mirror sites.
+The Authors are the exclusive source of distribution of the code, bug fixes and documentation of the Fluka software version 2021.2.3 and beyond, and may authorise distribution by mirror sites.

 This license cancels and replaces any prior license conditions but their warranty and liability provisions shall continue to apply to any use or modifications made under such prior license conditions.